If you’re a newbie duck owner trying to figure out their mating and egg-laying process, you must be asking the same question, “Do ducks need a mate”?

 Yes, ducks can lay eggs without amorous attention and mating with the opposite sex.

-But as said earlier, the eggs won’t hatch into ducklings without the drakes, responsible for the fertilization of the eggs in ducks.
+But as said earlier, the eggs won’t hatch into ducklings without the drakes, as they are responsible for fertilizing the eggs.

 Do ducks have one partner for life?